-The analysis concluded that the COVID-19 pandemic did not have a material adverse impact to our financial results for the first quarter of 2020.
-Although the COVID-19 pandemic did not have a material adverse impact to our financial results for the first quarter of 2020, we expect that the impact of the COVID-19 pandemic on general economic activity could negatively impact our revenue and operating results for the remainder of 2020.
-For example, in March 2020, following a temporary suspension of ethanol production at the Luverne Facility, we ultimately suspended production for the foreseeable future due to the impact of COVID-19 on the economy and our industry as a whole.
 There is also a risk that COVID-19 could have a material adverse impact on customer demand and cash flow for the remainder of 2020 and beyond.
 We will continue to monitor the situation and assess possible implications to our business and our stakeholders and will take appropriate actions to help mitigate adverse consequences.
 The extent to which COVID-19 impacts our business and financial position will depend on future developments, which are difficult to predict, including the severity, duration and scope of the COVID-19 outbreak as well as the types of measures imposed by governmental authorities to contain the virus or address its impact and the duration of those actions and measures.

-We have considered multiple scenarios, with both positive and negative inputs, as part of the significant estimates and assumptions that are inherent in our financial statements and are based on trends in customer behavior and the economic environment throughout the quarter and beyond as the COVID-19 pandemic has impacted the industries in which we operate.
+We have considered multiple scenarios, with both positive and negative inputs, as part of the significant estimates and assumptions that are inherent in our financial statements and are based on trends in customer behavior and the economic environment throughout the quarter ended June 30, 2020 and beyond as the COVID-19 pandemic has impacted the industries in which we operate.
 These estimates and assumptions include the collectability of billed and unbilled receivables, the estimation of revenue and tangible and intangible assets.
-With regard to collectability, we believe we may face atypical delays in client payments going forward.
+With regard to collectability, we believe we may face atypical delays in client payments going forward but we have not experienced delays in collection as of June 30, 2020.
 In addition, we believe that the demand for certain discretionary lines of business may decrease, and that such decrease will impact our financial results in succeeding periods.
-Non-discretionary lines of business may also be adversely affected, for example because reduced economic activity or disruption in hydrocarbon markets reduces demand for or the extent of ATJ, isooctane and isooctene.
+Non-discretionary lines of business may also be adversely affected, for example because reduced economic activity or disruption in hydrocarbon markets reduces demand for or the extent of alcohol-to-jet ("ATJ"), isooctane and isooctene.
 We believe that these trends and uncertainties are comparable to those faced by other registrants as a result of the pandemic.

-In response to the impact of the COVID-19 pandemic, we reduced our workforce in March 2020, impacting 26 people at the Luverne Facility and four people at our corporate headquarters.
-(See "Restructuring Expenses" below.)
-We also reduced, and each of Patrick R. Gruber, our Chief Executive Officer, Christopher M. Ryan, our President, Chief Operating Officer and Chief Technology Officer, L. Lynn Smull, our Chief Financial Officer, Timothy J. Cesarek, our Chief Commercial Officer, Geoffrey T. Williams, Jr., our General Counsel and Secretary, and Carolyn M. Romero, our Vice President - Controller and Principal Accounting Officer (collectively, the "Officers") accepted 20% reductions to their base salaries.
-These reductions became effective as of April 1, 2020 for a period of 90 days thereafter.
+In response to the impact of the COVID-19 pandemic, each of Patrick R. Gruber, our Chief Executive Officer, Christopher M. Ryan, our President, Chief Operating Officer and Chief Technology Officer, L. Lynn Smull, our Chief Financial Officer, Timothy J. Cesarek, our Chief Commercial Officer, Geoffrey T. Williams, Jr., our General Counsel and Secretary, and Carolyn M. Romero, our Vice President - Controller and Principal Accounting Officer (collectively, the "Officers") accepted 20% reductions to their base salaries as of April 1, 2020 and will continue until July 31, 2020.
 In connection with the 20% salary reduction, the Officers were granted Company stock in the form of restricted stock awards in an amount equal to the 20% reduction.
-Certain remaining employees that earn above a certain dollar threshold also agreed to take a 20% salary reduction over the next three months, with the 20% portion to be paid in the form of restricted stock awards.
+Certain remaining employees that earn above a certain dollar threshold also agreed to take a 20% salary reduction effective April 1, 2020 and will continue through July 31, 2020, with the 20% portion to be paid in the form of restricted stock awards.